Ffionhaf96/Project-Milestone-1/README.md

 Using a custom Google Font did not show initially when targeting `html` element.
 This is because bootstrap defines it's own, ["native" font stack](https://getbootstrap.com/docs/5.3/content/reboot/#native-font-stack) which meant I had to override elements with a higher specificity in the CSS file. e.g. `navbar-brand`

+### Bug: X-Overflow on footer

+TODO: Fix x-overflow caused by footer

+### Bug: Page refreshing submitting form

+When clicking the "Join!" button it was only refreshing to the form page again.
+I wanted it to go to a thank you page.

+Using [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) I found that form has an `action` attribute that can set the URL to process a form submission.

 ### HTML Validation
 <!-- Insert info here-->